Breaking: Why I dumped Super Eagles -Finidi |

 More facts have emerged on the reasons former national team midfielder, Finidi George quit his post as the Super Eagles’ head coach.

-The Port Harcourt born gaffer stated this in his resignation letter addressed to the President of the Nigeria Football Federation, Alhaji Shehu Guasau on Friday.
+The Port Harcourt born gaffer stated this in his resignation letter addressed to the President of the Nigeria Football Federation, Alhaji Shehu Gusau on Friday.

 Finidi wrote; “I am writing you of my decision to step down as the head coach of the Super Eagles, Nigeria’s men’s senior team.